Mental health inequality: Global mental health inequalities

 There is major inequality in the mental health field on a global scale, especially in developing countries.
-The number of people with a mental health condition is substantial, while clinicians are underappreciated and under resourced.
+The number of people with a mental health condition is substantial, while clinicians are under-appreciated and under resourced.

 Around 30% of people globally suffer from a mental disorder in any given year, and more than two thirds of those individuals do not receive the necessary care.
 The most common mental health disorders globally are depression, alcohol and substance abuse, and psychosis.
 The consequences of mental health inequalities include unneeded suffering and premature death, increased stigma and marginalization, a lack of investment in mental health workforce and infrastructure and limited or no treatment for people suffering from these conditions.

 The burden of unmet mental health needs perpetuates a cycle of inequalities that impact a person’s overall health and wellbeing.
 Many developing countries lack policies that address the basic needs and rights of people suffering from mental illnesses.
 According to research, patients in developing countries frequently leave hospitals without knowing their diagnosis or what medications they are taking, they wait too long for referrals, appointments, and treatment, and they are not respected or given adequate emotional support.

 There is astounding disparity that exists between the prevalence of mental problems around the world and the resources available for mental health.
 Globally, only 2% of national budgets are devoted to mental health.
 Due to a lack of finances and the ability to adequately treat their patients, some nations merely have warehouses to serve as hospitals where patients are isolated from the rest of society.
 The few psychiatric hospitals that do exist in developing countries are frequently overcrowded, understaffed, and may not offer the necessary level of care.
 Most psychiatric hospitals are located in urban areas, away from family members, which increases social isolation and costs for families.
 Integrating mental health into primary health care could help solve these problems on a global scale.